politbuero-kampagnen/BlueskyGuide/README.md

 ## Android
 - [Graysky](https://graysky.app/) - A mobile client for engaging on Bluesky for IOS and Android

+# Integration with other social media services

+## Service Bridges
+These tools allow you to bridge networks together so posts flow from one to the other allowing users to post in 1 eco system and have the content appear in others
+- [Bridgy Fed](https://fed.brid.gy/) - Bridges the fediverse and Bluesky

+## Cross-Posting Tools
+These are a collection of tools that exist to allow people to post the same content across multiple services

+### Publishing Tools
+These allow you to post content and monitor analytics across social media networks
+- [Buffer](https://buffer.com) - Allows you to post content to multiple social media services at once, monitor and schedule posts
+- [Croissant](https://apps.apple.com/us/app/croissant-cross-posting/id6670288979) - IOS app that allows you to post to Bluesky, Mastodon, and Threads at the same time
+- [fedica](https://fedica.com/) - Social Media publishing and analytics platform for cross-posting across networks

+### Aggregation Tools
+- [OpenVibe](https://apps.apple.com/us/app/openvibe-mastodon-bluesky/id1666230916) - IOS App to post and consume feeds across Bluesky, Mastodon, and Nostr social media networks in one mobile interface

 # Social Media Cleanup
 Tools for removing, pruning your social media services posts and followers